Hazardous (Chemical) Waste Disposal Procedure

 - primary hazardous property of the material (i.e. flammable, corrosive, reactive)

 Note: A specific waste label does not need to be prepared if the material being disposed of is a surplus chemical or product in its original container with the original supplier label intact. b) Refer to the Material Safety Data Sheet for the hazardous material in order to determine chemical composition and primary hazardous property.

 - All safety precautions required for the handling and storage of chemicals apply to generated wastes.

 - Waste chemicals should be stored according to groups based on chemical reactivities.
 The purpose of storing incompatible chemicals separately is to minimize the impact and hazard of accidents caused by leakage, breakage of bottles, or other accidental mixture of adjacent materials.
 Whenever possible, waste chemicals should be stored in a room or area designated for this purpose.

 - North Campus has a centralized storage room (L130) that can be used to store limited quantities of waste materials and surplus products generated at North Campus, between scheduled waste pick-ups.
-Temporary storage of waste chemicals in this room must be arranged through Health and Safety Services.
+Temporary storage of waste chemicals in this room must be arranged through Occupational Health & Safety Services.